 Before the treatment

-If you decide to go through the Spatz3 treatment procedure, in order to ensure maximal success, your doctor will determine which pre-screening assessments will be required in your case.
+In order to ensure maximal success, your doctor will determine which pre-screening assessments will be required for you.
 Pre-screening assessment may include any or all of the following:

 Insertion of the Gastric Balloon